ryansolid/babel-plugin-jsx-dom-expressions/README.md

 ## Control Flow

 Loops and conditionals are handled by a special JSX tag `<$></$>`.
 The reason to use a tag instead of just data.map comes from the fact that it isn't just a map function in fine grain.
 It requires creating nested contexts and memoizing values.
 Even with custom methods the injection can never be as optimized as giving a special helper and I found I was re-writing pretty much identical code in all implementations.
-Currently there is support for 2 props on this component 'each' and 'when'.
-Where the argument is the list to iterate or the condition.
+Currently there is support for 2 props on this component 'each' and 'when' where the argument is the list to iterate or the condition.
 The Child is a function (render prop).
+For each it passes the item and the index to the function, and for when it passes the evaluated value.

 ```jsx
 <ul>